BilgiPasa/sorting-algorithms/README.md

 BilgiPasa and bartu-g wrote the code of the parts that they maintain. **We did not do** "vibe coding".

+We maintain the parts that we implemented.
+Also, we may maintain each other's parts via pull requests.

 ---

 The code files' locations: